The International Human Rights Framework on the Right of Peaceful Assembly

 The primary legislation on assemblies in Zimbabwe was previously the Public Order and Security Act.
 In 2019, in its national report to the African Commission on Human and Peoples' Rights, the Government of Zimbabwe noted that to comply with recommendations made during its Universal Periodic Review under the Human Rights Council, it had repealed the Act.

 In August 2019, the Maintenance of Peace and Order Bill (MOPO) was passed by the Zimbabwean Parliament.
 The Bill was sent to the President for assent and gazetting as an Act.
-The Bill requires seven days' notice for a demonstration and five days' notice for a public assembly.
+The Act requires seven days' notice for a demonstration and five days' notice for a public assembly.

 The Legal Framework on Use of Force During Assemblies